 Insurance isn’t just about planning for life’s worst-case scenarios.
-It can play an active role in your overall financial planning strategy.
+It can and should play an active role in your overall financial and wealth transfer planning strategies.

 One insurance plan doesn’t fit all

-There are as many types of insurance plans as there are clients.
-The types, amounts and structures of your policies should be designed around how you’d like your legacy to be carried on.
-Purchase of insurance should be reviewed from a planning, not transactional, perspective.
+There are as many types of insurance plans as there are clients, and purchasing insurance should be considered a planning, not transactional, perspective.

-“Your insurance policy is unique and very individualized to your situation,” says Taylor Miller, senior vice president and national director of insurance premium financing at U.S. Bank Wealth Management.
+“Your insurance policies are unique and very individualized to your situation,” says Taylor Miller, senior vice president and national director of insurance premium financing at U.S. Bank Wealth Management.
 “Your estate plan, your legacy and your wishes after you’re gone must be taken into consideration.”

 Not only are insurance plans customizable, but how you choose to pay your premiums — the amount you pay for a given policy — can also be tailored.

 “Your premiums can come from a variety of sources,” says Pat Edwards, a regional insurance specialist with U.S. Bancorp Investments.
 “I often joke that it’s not that people hate insurance, it’s that they don’t want to pay for it.
 So, it’s a matter of finding the dollars that are the least painful to fund the premiums.”

 The funding source may simply be cash.
 You may also free up cash by reducing holdings, or you may generate cash by selling existing stock portfolio positions.
 There can also be income available through assets gifted to family members, such as investment real estate.
 Liquidating assets is another option, though that may have tax implications.

 Financing your premiums is another route if you’d like to avoid losing assets to pay large premiums.
 As an example, life insurance premium financing can be a good option for a family with accumulated assets that would be subject to a large estate tax once they’re passed along to their heirs.
 These assets could include investments, privately-held businesses, or real estate.